xckevinc/sitemapgenerator/README.md

  8b) Links to pages outside the domain
  8c) Links to static content
 9) Basic view of the output of the data from 8

+//************** Challenges/Tradeoffs *****************
+This project presents many opportunities to go beyond the minimum but that creates quite a quandary.
+From a software project management perspective I believe it is important in many cases to avoid the distraction and resource utilization developing features or enhancements that go beyond the requirements, or could potentially be wasted by a change in customer direction.
+However, going beyond in some cases can have positive impacts on customer satisfaction or award capture.
+And in the case of this project, hopefully would demonstrate a greater value to the company in this potential future employee (me).

+Normally those decisions are better made as part of a collaborative team with open communication laterally and vertically to key stake holders.
+Multi-faceted teams with designated opportunities for prototyping and customer interaction would definitely make "going beyond" decisions not such a quandary.

+In my experience as a software lead for a large corporation excessive distraction is a bigger obstacle to productivity than going beyond is a positive.
+It requires experience and maturity.
+Hopefully my project is evaluated knowing why I chose optimizing efficiency and productivity.

+Tradeoffs:
+  Initially I planned the architecture for my model around a tree so that the output view could be more easily structured graphically as a tree, or with more complex graphics objects instead of just a text list.
+Instead I opted for a flat list and a simple display based on the assumption that a higher priority focus was on process and tools rather than improved end user graphics.

 //****** Original Project Description Document ****************************
 What we are looking for